Manual handling of loads: Hazards and injuries

-In addition to the injuries listed above, the worker can be exposed to soreness, bruises, cuts, punctures, crushing, and even amputations.

-Remember your health comes first, it is temporary so make good use of it.
+In addition to the injuries listed above, the worker can be exposed to soreness, bruises, cuts, punctures and crushing.
+It can be helpful to think that health comes first, and that one's health is something temporary that must be taken care of.

-Industries and Workforces Commonly Affected
+Commonly affected industries and workforces

-Although employee’s can be exposed to manual handling of materials in any industry or workplace there are workplaces that are more susceptible to hazards of manual material handling.
+Although employee's can be exposed to manual handling of materials in any industry or workplace there are workplaces that are more susceptible to hazards of manual material handling.
 These industries include but are not limited to: